top of page

 Maths:

-We will be looking at Ratio, Algebra and Decimals alongside practise papers for upcoming SAT’s.
+We will be focussing on Fractions, Decimals and Percentages, Area, Perimeter and Volume and Statistics, alongside practise papers for upcoming SAT’s.

 Class Novel: